Education4Climate/Education4Climate/src/crawl/README.md

+## Crawling

+TODO: explain methodology

 ### Scrapy

 All crawlers are developped using the Scrapy Python library.
 For more information, check: https://scrapy.org/.

-### Why you should not use a 'hand-made' launcher and how to do then?
+### FOR DEVS: Why you should not use a 'hand-made' launcher and how to do then?

 #### Why?
 Because if you do, you are not using the parametrization of the scraper.